 With a diverse policy, planning, and research portfolio, OPR is a dynamic and rewarding place to work.
 If you are interested in joining a team of talented, committed, and mission-driven professionals, monitor this page for open positions that match your skills and expertise.

-Interns at the California Governor’s Office of Planning and Research (OPR) and the California Strategic Growth Council (SGC) will work closely with a supervisor on a variety of projects that advance the Governor’s policy and planning priorities.
+The California Governor’s Office of Planning and Research (OPR) & the California Strategic Growth Council (SGC) are offering a paid, 10-week summer internship opportunity.
+Interns will work closely with a supervisor on a variety of projects that advance the Governor’s policy and planning priorities.
 Interns will have hands-on opportunities to learn about California State government and policy implementation.
-Interns will gain skills in policy research and writing, land use planning, local government outreach, interagency coordination, legislative analysis, and more.
+Interns will gain skills in policy research and writing, land use planning, local government outreach, interagency coordination, legislative analysis, and more..

 Example Intern Projects